Maksadbek/blog/_posts/2017-11-26-golang-mutex-internals.markdown

 categories: golang
 ---

-# Go memory model and goroutine synchonizations with mutexes

-// Go memory model guarantees

-// Synchronization principles

-## Mutexes in Go
+# Mutex and RWMutex in Go

+Go has builtin facilities for writing concurrent programs.
+The concurrency pattern is implemented with CSP(Communication Sequential Processes) model that was introduced by Tony Hoare in 1978.
+The concurrent code in Go is written using goroutines and channels.
+Goroutines are functions that run simultaneously and usually use channels to synchronize with each other.
+To run a function as a goroutine, it must be invocated with `go` keyword: `go listen()`

+Goroutines can have a common shared state and communication to access that state can be done via channels or via just accessing that shared state.
+The popular Go proverb is:
+> Don't communicate by sharing memory, share memory by communicating.
+(Rob Pike) That is, communication is done better and clearer when you share the state via channels through goroutines than directly accessing the shared state.

+This blog post does cover the channel communication.
+It explains how to safely access the shared state using mutual exclusions in Go.

-Mutexes are used to protect shared state from mutation by multiple goroutines at the same time.
+Mutexes are used to protect the shared state from mutation by multiple goroutines at the same time.
-The protection is done to avoid the undefined behaviour of the program.
+The protection is needed to avoid the undefined behavior of the program.
-Go memory model does not guarantee correct work of your program if you are corrupting memory with data races.
+Go memory model does not guarantee the correct work if there are data races.
-That is, one goroutine writes to a shared variable niether before or after another goroutine's write/read happened.
-They are doing it simulatiously.
+That is, one goroutine writes to a shared variable neither before nor after another goroutine's write/read happened.
+They are doing it simultaneously.
 Fortunately, Go runtime has a race detector, it is enabled with passing `-race` flag to the compiler:

 ```Golang